First They Killed My Father (film): Plot

-There, Loung is recruited to be a child soldier for the Khmer Rouge.
-The Vietnamese have come to rescue Cambodia from Khmer Rouge.
+There, Loung is recruited to be a child soldier for the Khmer Rouge; The Vietnamese and the Khmer Rouge have been locked in border skirmishes with each other.
 Loung learns hand-to-hand combat, shooting, and preparation of traps, and works on laying mine fields against the Vietnamese.
 Children are constantly taught propaganda and bitter hatred of the Vietnamese, but they get more food and are treated better than workers in the labor camps.
-One day Loung gets a pass to visit her sister in the labor camp, but instead she travels to the camp where her mother and youngest sister were left behind.
-She finds their hut empty, and an old woman tells her that her family was taken away by the Khmer Rouge soldiers.
+One day, Loung gets a pass to visit her sister in the labor camp, but instead, she travels to the camp where her mother and youngest sister are left behind.
+She finds their hut empty and an old woman tells her that her family was taken away by the Khmer Rouge soldiers.
 That night Loung dreams about her mother lying dead in a mass grave with her youngest sister Geak being executed.

 Loung's camp is destroyed by Vietnamese shelling, forcing her to flee along with other civilians.
-On the road she reunites with Chou and Kim who stay for a night in a temporary refugee camp managed by Vietnamese troops, where the siblings join a group of children.
-As the camp is attacked by Khmer Rouge forces the next morning, they slip behind the defending Vietnamese to escape the fighting into jungle, where Loung is separated from her siblings and witnesses other refugees killed and maimed by the mines that she herself helped set.
+On the road, she reunites with Chou and Kim who stay for a night in a temporary refugee camp managed by Vietnamese troops, where the siblings join a group of children.
+As the camp is attacked by Khmer Rouge forces the next morning, they slip behind the defending Vietnamese to escape the fighting into the jungle.
+There Loung is separated from her siblings and witnesses other refugees killed and maimed by the mines that she herself helped set.

-The three siblings are reunited in another refugee camp that is run by the Red Cross.
-There Loung sees people executing a captured Khmer Rouge soldier.
+The three siblings are reunited in another refugee camp run by the Red Cross.
+There Loung sees people beating a captured Khmer Rouge soldier.
 She sees him as her father and flashes back to the violence in her life.
 As the war ends, Loung along with her siblings Kim and Chou are reunited with their older brothers who also survived the camps.
-The movie ends with all the children in present time, praying with the monks for their lost family members in the ruins of a Buddhist temple.
+The movie ends with the adult Loung and her siblings praying with the monks for their lost family members in the ruins of a Buddhist temple.